Stanford Actions on Sexual and Relationship Violence

 Education and training at Stanford today

 Over the last several years, Stanford has continually expanded education programs to prevent sexual violence and help members of the community respond effectively to it.
-A number of programs have been developed in partnership with students.
+Students have been heavily involved and partner with staff to develop and implement a number of programs.

 Today, our programs include the following (supplemented by many other programs and specialized trainings offered to smaller groups):

-- Incoming undergraduates receive online training before arriving on campus; participate in educational programming at New Student Orientation; participate in the Beyond Sex Ed: Consent & Sexuality at Stanford program in the first week of fall quarter; and in winter quarter participate in the dorm-based Stanford Anti-Violence Educators (SAVE) program, a peer-education effort developed in partnership with the ASSU Sexual Assault Prevention Committee.
+- Incoming undergraduates receive online training before arriving on campus; participate in educational programming at New Student Orientation, including the Beyond Sex Ed: Consent & Sexuality at Stanford program in the first week of fall quarter; and in winter and spring quarters participate in the dorm-based Stanford Consent & Communication workshops, launched in 2016 as a partnership between the SARA Office and the ASSU Sexual Assault Prevention Committee.